poseidon/typhoon/docs/cl/azure.md

 !!! danger
     Typhoon for Azure is alpha.
 For production, use AWS, Google Cloud, or bare-metal.
 As Azure matures, check [errata](https://github.com/poseidon/typhoon/wiki/Errata) for known shortcomings.

-In this tutorial, we'll create a Kubernetes v1.17.3 cluster on Azure with Container Linux.
+In this tutorial, we'll create a Kubernetes v1.17.3 cluster on Azure with CoreOS Container Linux or Flatcar Linux.

 We'll declare a Kubernetes cluster using the Typhoon Terraform module.
 Then apply the changes to create a resource group, virtual network, subnets, security groups, controller availability set, worker scale set, load balancer, and TLS assets.